Śródmieście-Północ: History

 In 1931, at the current 28 Królowej Korony Polskiej, the Holy Family Church was opened, originally known as the Holy Cross Church, belonging to the evangelical denomination.
 It was bombed and burned down in 1945, during the Second World War.
 It was rebuilt after the war, being adopted for a provisional hospital, before being adopted into a Catholic church.

 Westend survived the Second World War without major destruction.
 However, the buildings alongside Emancipation Avenue were destroyed.
 In their place were constructed new mid-rise apparent buildings, which first opened in 1958, and their development continued until the 1980s.
 This included the construction of the housing estate of Osiedle Grunwaldzkie (Grunwald Neighbourhood) in the 1960s, between Bazarowa Street, Żubrów Street, Malczewskiego Street, and Emancipation Avenue.
 Its buildings were constructed using a technique of assembling prefabricated concrete slabs, developed by the Szczecin University of Technology, and predating the wider use of the large-panel-system technology in the next decade.

 In 1945, at 9, 10, and 11 Piotra Skargi Street was opened the 109th Military Hospital.

+In the 1960s, the Voivodeship House of Sports, an indoor multisport arena, was built at 16 Wąska Street, next to the Theatre Square.
+In 2000, it was renamed to the Szczecin House of Sports, and in 2010, the Floating Area Olympic-size swimming pool was opened as part of the complex.
+The arena was demolished in 2023, with new building being opened in its place in 2026.

 The rectorate building of the University of Szczecin, constructed in 1888.

 In 1968, a former high school building at 22A Pope John Paul II Avenue, dating to 1888, was adopted to house the Higher School of Teaching, a state university run as a branch of the Adam Mickiewicz University in Poznań.
 In 1973, it formed an independent institution, called the Higher School of Education.
 In 1985, it merged with the Faculty of Economics and Transport Engineering of the Szczecin University of Technology, forming the University of Szczecin.
 The building began housing the Faculty of Natural Sciences, and in 1995, following renovations, became the university rectorate.